 There is currently no mining taking place on the Tintic Project.
-The historical surface and underground mining infrastructure on the property is described in Section 4.6 and the underground rehabilitation work plan commissioned by IVNE in 2019 is described in Section 4.7.
+The historical surface and underground mining infrastructure on the property is described in Section 4.6.

 The infrastructure and facilities used to support the exploration activities on the Project to date, as well as the water and power supply for the area, are described in Section 4.5.